naja628/qwerasdf/work/manual.md

 * To move the view, go to `Z: Camera` and right-click twice: once to grab, once to release.
 * Leaving view adjustement (with left-click) will resume whatever you were doing.

+* Pink visual hints (shapes, etc) will often appear to help you understand what you're doing.

 # Drawing Shapes
 To start drawing shapes go to `D: Draw Shapes`, then select the desired shape type from the menu.